profitviews/kotlinalgotrading/README.md

 How to install everything required to run the code in this repo

+### BitMEX

+You need an account with [BitMEX](https://www.bitmex.com/).
+This is not available for residents of the United States or Hong Kong - sorry!

+Signing up to BitMEX requires authentication.
+You will need to enable your microphone and webcam (temporarily) as part of this process - they ask you to repeat some numbers and to obey some simple instructions.
+You will need to send a photograph of a government issued id - driver's license or passport e.g.
+This may take a few hours - or perhaps a day if there is some complication.

+You need some Bitcoin to transfer to your BitMEX wallet.
+I buy from [CoinBase](https://www.coinbase.com/), however you may have a preferred vendor.
+Once you have bought Bitcoin you transfer it to the BitMEX wallet - click the [Deposit](https://www.bitmex.com/app/wallet) button and copy the wallet id to provide when you send from the vendor.

+You need to generate **2** [API key pairs](https://www.bitmex.com/app/apiKeys), one with Key Permissions blank (-) which means **Read Only**, for ProfitView and one with Key Permissions "Order" for your algo so that it can trade.
+Copy both these to a safe place (you won't be able to see the API Secret again unless you make a copy).
+Make sure you distinguish which is which.

+### ProfitView

+You need a [ProfitView](https://profitview.net/) account (the free tier is adequate) - [Sign-up](https://profitview.net/register) and go to your email to confirm.
+It will prompt you to enter your BitMEX API key/secret pair.
+Make sure you enter the **Read Only** key here.

+Go to the ProfitView "Settings" tab.
+This is where you find your generated ProfitView API Key.
+You will need this to retrieve real-time market data.

 On all platforms, you will need `git`, a JDK, `gradle` and Kotlin itself.
 It's probably best to have [Jetbrains IDEA](https://www.jetbrains.com/idea/) too.

 ### Windows